ptcampos/nodejs-test-project/README.md

   ----  | ---------- | -----
   21.07 | 9h         | "Login&registration", "Another note"

-Starting to work on this project:
+How to work on this project:

 1. Fork this repository (you will need a github account)
 2. Write code.
 Try to make meaningful commits.
-3. When test project is complete push code to github and send us a link to your repository
+3. When test project is complete push code to github and send us a link to your(forked) repository